t-kasi/jboss-buildpack/README.md

-# Cloud Foundry JBoss Buildpack
+# Cloud Foundry JBoss Buildpack - special fork including the pull request from tom-collings allowing the use of .ear

 The `jboss-buildpack` is a [Cloud Foundry][] buildpack for running JVM-based applications.
 It is designed to run many JVM-based applications ([Grails][], [Groovy][], Java Main, [Play Framework][], [Spring Boot][], and Servlet) with no additional configuration, but supports configuration of the standard components, and extension to add custom components.